iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 As part of [Version 2301](../changelog/version-2301) iVP Planning migrated to a User Management.
 This means that access to iVP Software and its features have been linked to your Microsoft e-mail account.

-Therefore you only have access to iVP Planning if you log in with a valid User Account (your Microsoft e-mail account).
+Therefore you only have access to iVP Planning if you log in with a valid User account (your Microsoft e-mail account).

 # Troubleshooting